kptdev/kpt/site/reference/live/destroy/README.md

 ### Synopsis
 <!--mdtogo:Long-->
 ```
-kpt live destroy [DIR|-]
+kpt live destroy [PKG_PATH|-]
 ```

 #### Args

 ```
-DIR|-:
+PKG_PATH|-:
+  Path to the local package which should be deleted from the cluster.
+It must
-  Path to a directory containing KRM resources and a Kptfile with inventory
+  contain a Kptfile with inventory information.
+Defaults to the current working
-  information.
-The path can be relative or absolute.
-Providing '-' instead
+  directory.
-  of the path to a directory cause kpt to read from stdin.
+  Using '-' as the package path will cause kpt to read resources from stdin.
 ```

 #### Flags
 ```
---output:
-  Determines the output format for the status information.
-Must be one of the following:

-    * events: The output will be a list of the status events as they become available.
-    * json: The output will be a list of the status events as they become available,
-      each formatted as a json object.
-    * table: The output will be presented as a table that will be updated inline
-      as the status of resources become available.

-  The default value is ‘events’.

 --inventory-policy:
   Determines how to handle overlaps between the package being currently applied
   and existing resources in the cluster.
 The available options are: